holmen1/gcc-introduction/README.md

 ```

 When environment and command-line options are used together the compiler
-searches the directories in the fallowing order:
+searches the directories in the following order:
 1. command-line options '-I' and '-L', from left to right
 2. environment variables C_INCLUDE_PATH and LIBRARY_PATH
 3. default system directories